samuior98/agentforceSpecialistCert_ExamSimulation/README.md

-# Agentforce Specialist Cert – Quiz Simulation

-Questo progetto contiene una simulazione completa dell'esame **Agentforce Specialist Certification**, con:
+# This project contains a complete simulation of the Agentforce Specialist Certification exam (updated November 2025), with:

-- Set 1 (random)
+- Set 1 (60 questions)
-- Set 2 (random)
+- Set 2 (60 questions)
-- Simulazione da 60 domande
+- 60-question simulation
-- Ripeti errori
+- Exam-style timer
-- Timer stile esame
-- Animazioni
+- Animations
-- Valutazione finale con percentuale e pass/fail
+- Final assessment with percentage and pass/fail

-## Come usarlo
+## How use
-Apri semplicemente `index.html` in un browser (Chrome consigliato).
+Simply open `index.html` in a browser (Chrome recommended).

-## Struttura
+## Structure
-- `index.html` — Il quiz completo
+- `index.html` — Quiz
-- `assets/` — Cartella risorse (vuota per ora, pronta per CSS/JS esterni)